« Sovereign Bankruptcy Nostalgia, August Edition | Main | Colbert: Elizabeth Warren Is No Oprah »

 Bankr-L

 • As a public service, the University of Illinois College of Law operates Bankr-L, an e-mail list on which bankruptcy professionals can exchange information.
 Bankr-L is administered by one of the Credit Slips bloggers, Professor Robert M. Lawless of the University of Illinois.
 Although Bankr-L is a free service, membership is limited only to persons with a professional connection to the bankruptcy field (e.g., lawyer, accountant, academic, judge).
-To request a subscription on Bankr-L, click on this link and then click on the link for "Join or leave the list."
-After completing the information there, please also send an e-mail to Professor Lawless (rlawless-at-law-dot-uiuc-dot-edu) with a short description of your professional connection to bankruptcy.
+To request a subscription on Bankr-L, click here to visit the page for the list and then click on the link for "Subscribe."
+After completing the information there, please also send an e-mail to Professor Lawless ([email protected]) with a short description of your professional connection to bankruptcy.
 A link to a URL with a professional bio or other identifying information would be great.

 OTHER STUFF